Early breast cancer treatment after surgery

 • Damage to the nerves (numbness, tingling, pain in hands/feet)

-You are encouraged to report side effects to Genentech and the FDA.
+Side effects may vary based on chemotherapy regimen.
+These are not all the possible side effects of PERJETA.
+Call your healthcare provider for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
-You may also report side effects to Genentech at 1-888-835-2555.
+You may also report side effects to Genentech at 1-877-436-3683.

-Please see full Prescribing Information for additional Important Safety Information, including most serious side effects.
+Please see the full Prescribing Information for additional Important Safety Information, including most serious side effects.